NateEag/how-i-code/content/index.rst

 :date: 2013-02-16
 :category: meta

-This is a set of documents that outline how I write software.
+This is a set of documents that outline how I make software.

 I maintain these docs for several reasons: